 Madia Law Represents Victims of Police Brutality and Excessive Force in Minnesota and Wisconsin

+Our free society depends on courageous people stepping up to protect their rights when they have been violated.
 If you were wrongfully arrested, or beaten, or tased, or maced, you should know that you are protected by federal law and the U.S. Constitution.
 The Fourth Amendment prohibits unreasonable searches and seizures, which includes excessive force.
 A federal law called 42 U.S.C.
 1983 prohibits the violation of constitutional rights by people acting under color of law, such as police officers.

 Deshun is an African American male who was barbequing in his front yard with his family on a sunny Sunday afternoon in summer 2010.
 He was playing Isley Brothers music from his car stereo and police officers arrived in a squad car because of the noise.
 Jason quickly turned the music off and apologized to the officers.
 He provided his identification and told them that the house and car belonged to him.
 While speaking to the officers, Deshun noticed that his meat was burning on the grill.
 He told the officers, “Excuse me officers, my meat is burning,” and walked over to his grill to flip the meat.